ethanpvr18/Day-to-Dark/CONTRIBUTING.md

         $ git push -u origin my-username_my-feature-or-fix

-6. Finally, go to https://github.com/ethanpvr18/TFX/branches and click *"Create Pull Request"* to send your changes for review.
+6. Finally, go to the webpage version of your forked repository and click *"Create Pull Request"* to send your changes for review.

 ## What can I do if I find a bug in the code?